Common Questions About Vaccines

 Plus, alternative schedules can be a real hassle.
-Spacing out vaccines over more doctor visits means that you'll have to take your child to the doctor — and your child will have to deal with getting a shot — more often.
+Spacing out vaccines over more doctor visits means that you'll have to take your child to the doctor — and your child will have to get a shot — more often.

-Few things in medicine work 100% of the time, but vaccines are one of the most effective weapons we have against disease — they work in 85% to 99% of cases.
-They greatly reduce your child's risk of serious illness (particularly when more and more people use them) and give diseases fewer chances to take hold in a population.
+Few things in medicine work 100% of the time.
+But vaccines are one of the most effective weapons we have against disease — they work in 85% to 99% of cases.
+They greatly reduce your child's risk of serious illness (particularly when more and more people are vaccinated) and give diseases fewer chances to take hold in a population.